Lululemon Athletica (NASDAQ:LULU) Releases FY 2021 Earnings Guidance

 Lululemon Athletica (NASDAQ:LULU) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $6.730-6.860 for the period, compared to the Thomson Reuters consensus estimate of $6.480.
 The company issued revenue guidance of $5.83 billion-5.91 billion, compared to the consensus revenue estimate of $5.68 billion.Lululemon Athletica also updated its Q2 2021 guidance to $1.100-1.150 EPS.

+Lululemon Athletica (NASDAQ:LULU) last posted its quarterly earnings results on Wednesday, June 2nd.
+The apparel retailer reported $1.16 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.91 by $0.25.
+Lululemon Athletica had a net margin of 14.17% and a return on equity of 31.50%.
+The business had revenue of $1.23 billion during the quarter, compared to analyst estimates of $1.13 billion.
+During the same period in the prior year, the firm earned $0.22 earnings per share.
+The firm’s revenue was up 88.1% compared to the same quarter last year.
+As a group, analysts predict that Lululemon Athletica will post 6.86 earnings per share for the current year.

-In related news, CEO Calvin Mcdonald sold 3,000 shares of Lululemon Athletica stock in a transaction dated Thursday, April 22nd.
-The stock was sold at an average price of $335.00, for a total value of $1,005,000.00.
-Following the transaction, the chief executive officer now owns 36,469 shares of the company’s stock, valued at approximately $12,217,115.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Martha A. M. Morfitt acquired 4,800 shares of the business’s stock in a transaction on Tuesday, June 8th.
-The shares were bought at an average price of $330.00 per share, for a total transaction of $1,584,000.00.
-Following the acquisition, the director now owns 90,154 shares in the company, valued at approximately $29,750,820.
+In related news, CEO Calvin Mcdonald sold 3,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 22nd.
+The stock was sold at an average price of $335.00, for a total transaction of $1,005,000.00.
+Following the completion of the transaction, the chief executive officer now owns 36,469 shares in the company, valued at approximately $12,217,115.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Martha A. M. Morfitt purchased 4,800 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
+The stock was bought at an average cost of $330.00 per share, for a total transaction of $1,584,000.00.
+Following the purchase, the director now owns 90,154 shares in the company, valued at $29,750,820.
 The disclosure for this purchase can be found here.
-0.39% of the stock is currently owned by corporate insiders.
+0.39% of the stock is owned by insiders.

 lululemon athletica inc., together with its subsidiaries, designs, distributes, and retails athletic apparel and accessories for women and men.
 It operates through two segments, Company-Operated Stores and Direct to Consumer.
 The company offers pants, shorts, tops, and jackets for healthy lifestyle and athletic activities, such as yoga, running, and training, as well as other sweaty pursuits.